 The UK-born, now Oz-living stylist is the woman behind Holly Willougby’s wardrobe.

-If you're the kind of soul prone to hoarding, you might welcome the fresh start the new year heralds.
+If you're the kind of soul prone to hoarding, you might welcome the extra time being in quarantine heralds.
 Whether it’s under the guise of spring cleaning or simply adopting a more minimal approach to clothes this decade, doing a good, deep wardrobe purge is a great way to start things afresh.

 Feel overwhelmed by the sheer volume of clothes in your cupboard?
 Remember the days when the hangers used to move freely and everything wasn't double or even tripled layered in your drawers?
 Don't worry, us too.

 That's why, when scrolling Instagram stories over the weekend, we felt compelled to follow celebrity stylist and all-round cool girl, Angie Smith's suit and finally found the motivation to get rid of those tatty jumpers and old jeans we don't wear anymore.